FroZe36/FroZe36/README.md

 </div>

 ### Glad to see you here!
 I am a front-end developer based in Minsk, Belarus.
 I have successfully completed my training at RSSchool and am now looking for a job.
-My stack: HTML, CSS, SCSS, JS/TS, React, Webpack, Vite, Jest.
+My stack: HTML, CSS, SCSS, JS/TS, React/Next.js, Webpack, Vite, Jest, Vitest, RTL.

 ⚡ "If you'd like to get acquainted or collaborate, please message me on LinkedIn or Telegram." 😊